JETSCAPE/SummerSchool2022/Jul28_Transport/README.md

 ./get_iSS.sh
 ```

-You can check that `ls` shows a `music` and `iSS` directory, among others.
+To be sure, you can check that `ls` shows a `music` and `iSS` directory (among others).

 #### Starting the docker container

-Just in case, update your Summer School folder before doing anything else:
+Just in case any last-minute changes were made (which is highly likely), update your Summer School folder before doing anything else:

 ```bash
 cd SummerSchool2022